microsoft/accessibility-insights-windows/docs/FAQ.md

 Visit [Adding a new project](NewProject.md) for instructions.

 #### Q. On my PR the "license/cla" check does not complete.
 What should I do?
-Please close and reopen the PR.
-Make sure that you have signed our [CLA agreement](../Contributing.md) before closing and reopening the PR.
+Make sure that you have signed our [CLA agreement](../Contributing.md).
+If you haven't, please sign the agreement, then close and reopen the PR.
+This will trigger a new build with the CLA agreement in place.

 #### Q. How do I get in contact?
 Please file a [Github Issue](https://github.com/Microsoft/accessibility-insights-windows/issues/new/choose).
 We actively monitor PRs and issues.